 Make connections and build a relationship between colors as well.
 For example, imagine a grey cat near the grass with green eyes.
 Relationships on a photograph can be built almost everywhere if we seek for the details.

 Relationship With the Camera

-When you’re photographing people, help them connect to the camera and create a relationship with it.
-They can even take the camera to photograph themselves for a moment which will help them relax and create that connection that you’re seeking.
-This can make your job a bit easier.
+As I anticipated before, this can make your job much easier.
 And if you’re wondering how to build a relationship between people and your camera, it’s simple – you’ll do it if you make them look straight into the camera, whatever they’re doing – sitting or even if they are on the move.
 That deep look into the camera will create a great moment between them and the lens.